 Home to eight wilderness areas, including the Three Sisters Wilderness and Mt.
 Jefferson Wilderness, the Willamette National Forest spans over 1.6 million acres.
-It’s in this old-growth forest where you will find this cherished spot.
+It’s in this old-growth forest where you will find this cherished spot to hike and explore.

-From the start near Clear Lake, about 30 miles west of Sisters, Oregon, along the Mckenzie River Highway, to where the trail finishes 26 miles south near McKenzie River Ranger Station at McKenzie Bridge, 53 miles east of Eugene, riders and hikers can soak in some of the most awe-inspiring scenery in the state.
+From the start near Clear Lake, about 30 miles west of Sisters, Oregon, along the McKenzie River Highway, to where the trail finishes 26 miles south near McKenzie River Ranger Station at McKenzie Bridge, 53 miles east of Eugene, those looking to ride and hike can soak in some of the most incredible views and scenery in the state.
 If you are coming from Bend, you are looking at around 75 miles to the trail.
 This makes for around a good hour and a half drive.

 Venture with us as we go head deep into old-growth forests where magical waterfalls seemingly from fairy-tails exist, gorgeous riverside scenery, and crystal clear lakes that make for some of the most amazing places to explore in Oregon.
 Come see why this trail draws in hikers and mountain bikers from all over the world.